Kal Ho Naa Ho (song): Awards and reception

 The song was featured in Outlook magazine's 20 Best Hindi Film Songs Ever list.
 The jury was composed of celebrities such as Gulzar, Hariharan, Javed Akhtar, Kumar Sanu and Shantanu Moitra.
 Each jury member was asked to nominate 10 favorites and the songs the winners were ranked according to the number of votes each song got.
 "Kal Ho Naa Ho" was ranked at 19 making it the only contemporary selection in the list.

 The track was featured in Hindustan Times's "Song of the Century" list, which described the song as "one of the most unforgettable tunes in recent times."

+Legacy

 The song became immensely popular among Telugu audiences after an episode of Bigg Boss Telugu, Season 4 where Mehaboob Shaikh, a popular contestant, was eliminated, when, before leaving, he performed on the song.

+The song was sampled by Afghan singer Qader Eshpari in his song Ba Man Bekhan from Naazi Jaan (2005).

+In 2015 the German ambassador to India Michael Steiner released a video paying homage to the song, under the name Lebe jetzt!.